bfontaine/FormulaJS/README.md

 * some syntaxic sugar (e.g. `(…)(…)` instead of `(…)*(…)`), various alternatives
   for some operations (e.g. `⋅` or `×` instead of `*`, `÷` instead of `/`).

+In the future, FormulaJS will be able to handle unknow variables and more functions (log, cos/sin/tan, etc).

 Formula Examples
 ----------------